NYU-robot-learning/kinova-arm-controller-Openteach/README.md

-# Kinova Arm Controller - Noetic
+# Kinova Arm Controller - OpenTeach
-This repository contains the information to setup the ROS Noetic based controller part of [DIME](https://arxiv.org/abs/2203.13251) to control the Kinova Arm.
-We would advice you to install the Kinova SDK and run the setup.sh file in the [base repository](https://github.com/NYU-robot-learning/DIME-Controllers) for convenience and use this as a debugging tool.
-The base repo containing all the information can be found at [DIME - Models](https://github.com/NYU-robot-learning/DIME-Models).
+This repository contains the information to setup the ROS Noetic based controller part of [OpenTeach](https://arxiv.org/abs/2203.13251) to control the Kinova Arm.

 ## Contents
 1. [Requirements](#requirements)